Bakry13/playwright-practice-project/README.md

 *- You can use this framework to be a start point for your test automation project to write your automated test cases.*

-*- This project is based on Playwright oficial documentaiton and you can find more detais in the website:* https://playwright.dev/docs/intro
+*- This project is based on Playwright official documentaiton and you can find more details in the website:* https://playwright.dev/docs/intro

 ## `Preparation:`